NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Previous Exam Questions.md

 	+ message, bridge, proxy, iterator, factory, decorator
 + Compare Template-Method, Strategy and Command.
 What are the differences?
 What are commonalities?
 	+ template method defines methods and lets child classes define concrete behavior
-	+ strategy utilizes template methods to dynamic swap concrete behaviors
+	+ strategy utilizes template methods to dynamic swap concrete behaviors by swapping to another class
+	+ command pattern packs the desired behavior and needed parameters into a command object, transmits it to some other object else and lets them execute the command.
+The concrete implementation

 + Compare Visitor, Iterator and Composite.
 What are the differences?
 What are commonalities?
 	+ iterator loops over all elements in a collection
 	+ visitor patterns allows performing the "same" action on all elements of an aggregate. however, action implementation may differ between objects due to implementation?